A Point of No Return – Osho

 Enlightenment is not a goal but the quality of being herenow.
 How can it be a goal? because the goal is never herenow – it is always therethen, it is always somewhere else.
 It is like the horizon: it is always distant and yet looks close by.
 And one feels that “If I travel a little bit, I will reach the horizon.”
 But one never reaches, because the more you reach towards the horizon, the more the horizon goes on receding back – because in fact there is nothing.
 Just an illusion.

-The earth and the sky are not meeting anywhere.
+The Earth and the sky are not meeting anywhere.
 They can’t meet because they are not two, they can’t meet because they are one.
-The earth is just a materialization of the space of the sky; it is a wave in the ocean of the sky.
+The Earth is just a materialization of the space of the sky; it is a wave in the ocean of the sky.
 How can they meet?
 For meeting, at least two are needed.
 And they are not two.
 The horizon exists only in the mind of man; it has no existential truth in it.
 But you can go on searching and searching.
 And the more you feel that you are not getting it, the more and more anxious you can become to find it.
 You can become mad after it.

 Zen says: There is nowhere to go, so no guidance is needed.
 Then what is the purpose of a Zen master?
 His purpose is to bring you herenow.
 His purpose is to hit you so hard that you awake herenow.
 You have fallen asleep and you have started living in dreams.